GKiarie/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ##7.
 Winning is only half of it.
 Having fun is the other half
 function that prints half of a string, followed by a new line.

+##8.
+Arrays are not pointers
+function that prints n elements of an array of integers, followed by a new line.